martinhbramwell/Meteor-CI-Tutorial/VersionControlInTheCloud/doc/Introduction.md

 ```terminal
 ./Part02_VersionControlInTheCloud.sh
 ```
 . . . prepares a Meteor project, with version control *in the cloud* in GitHub.
-You will need to understand a bit about Publice and Private Keys and about Secure Shell.
+You will need to understand a bit about Public and Private Keys and about Secure Shell.
 Try reading <a href="https://help.github.com/articles/generating-ssh-keys/" target="_blank">GitHub's getting started documents.</a>

 You should not need to use 'sudo' for this or any of the later parts.
 In other words, everything should happen in subdirectories of your HOME directory.